mateusmlo/jornada-milhas/README.md

 * [Go Programming – Golang Course with Bonus Projects](https://www.youtube.com/watch?v=un6ZyFkqFKo&t=10204s)

 A template for clean code using Gin and Fx.
-Didn't use it for this project as I thought it would be to "overkill" for the scope:
+Didn't use it for this project as I thought it would be too "overkill" for the scope:
 * [Clean Gin](https://github.com/dipeshdulal/clean-gin)